MozzaVID: Mozzarella Volumetric Image Dataset

 \subsection{Analysis of the learned representation}

 After training, we choose the best-performing model from the coarse-grained target and extract latent representations from its second-to-last layers.
-We then apply the UMAP~\cite{umap} dimensionality reduction technique to investigate relationships between the clusters formed in this embedding space with the primary assumption being that the clusters will follow the class-based separation of the data.
+We then apply the UMAP~\cite{umap} dimensionality reduction technique to investigate relationships between the clusters formed in this embedding space, with the primary assumption being that the clusters will follow the class-based separation of the data.

-Resulting UMAPs are then compared to the available metadata, specifically to the experimental design of investigated cheese types.
-This parameter space is first normalized and expressed with 2-component PCA (visualization in \emph{Supplementary Material}), resulting in a spatial relationship between classes that can be compared to the UMAP of the clusters.
+This compressed representation is further compared to the available metadata, specifically to the experimental design of the investigated cheese types.
+This parameter space is first normalized and expressed with 2-component PCA (visualization available in \emph{Supplementary Material}), resulting in a spatial relationship between classes that can be compared to the UMAP of the clusters.
 If the models have learned a meaningful representation of the structure, embedding clusters representing similar cheese types should be located close to each other.
-To enable the visual comparison of UMAP clusters we assign a color representation to the points in the PCA space.
+To enable the visual comparison of UMAP clusters, we assign a color representation to the points in the PCA space.